Primary Years Programme (Ages 3-12)

-Walking into the Primary Years Programme (PYP) building at KIS gives a sense of wonder, excitement and discovery.
-At KIS International School in Bangkok we follow the International Baccalaureate curriculum, which enables students to be inquisitive, caring, life-long learners.
+Walking into the Primary Years building at KIS gives a sense of wonder and joy.
+At KIS International School Bangkok, we follow the International Baccalaureate Primary Years Programme (PYP) curriculum.

-The PYP is a transdisciplinary programme and it is connected through core elements:
+The PYP is a transdisciplinary programme, providing interconnectedness between subjects and disciplines wherever possible.
+It is also connected through core elements:

 - Subject Knowledge